stat-lab/MOPline/README.md

 ```
 The Data folder in the MOPline folder contains parameter files, multinomial logistic regression-based model files for genotyping (R.nnet.models), and annotated data files for the human build 37/38/T2T reference.
 Do not change the name of the files/directories (except config.txt) and the directory structure in the MOPline folder.

-MOPline and additional 10 SV detection tools (except for MELT and INSurVeylor) can be executed using [Singularity](#singularity).
+MOPline and additional 10 SV detection tools (except for MELT and INSurVeyor) can be executed using [Singularity](#singularity).

 ### Sample data
 [Sample datasets](http://jenger.riken.jp/static/SVs_bykosugisensei_20220329/Sample_data.tar.gz) (or available from https://drive.google.com/drive/folders/1bIEtaaM3xx8POIAf96kV-ImNXTHWPwQQ?usp=sharing) include human SV call sets from 6 individuals and yeast 10 WGS data.
 The datasets also include output data created with MOPline.